 According to the tour guide the leaves had just began to change a few days earlier and it was a sight to behold.

-Another stop was at Garden of the Gods.
+Garden of the Gods.
 The sandstone formations make up one of the National Natural Landmarks and make a great location for photographers, hikers and they even offer guided tours by horseback as well.

 How amazing would it be to have deer in your back yard?
 Well something tells me Barkley would not be fond of sharing his habitat.
 I personally would find joy in having the peaceful creatures right outside my door.
 This Bambi was in a yard in residential Manitou Springs.